 Here’s what Self-Publishing School offers aspiring authors for less investment than Archway Publishing (and way more value):

 - Specific learning paths tailored to fit your publishing needs.
 Are you a first-time author ready to write and self-publish your book?
-Or maybe you’re a fiction writer that wants to create a bestselling author?
+Or maybe you’re a fiction writer who wants to create a bestseller?
 Maybe you’re ready to sell more books, or launch an online course from your book?
 We have programs to fit your author style.

 - Bestseller guarantee.
 We have helped thousands of authors become bestsellers through our proven framework.